 Compare Multiple Quotes

 You’ll want to compare quotes from at least two or three contractors.
 The larger and more expensive your project, the more contractors you’ll want to speak with before choosing one.
-Again, an itemized quote can help you get an apples-to-apples comparison of exactly what services a contractor is offering.
+Again, an itemized quote can help you get an apples-to-apples comparison of exactly which services a contractor is offering.

 For instance, will they do all the necessary demolition and cleanup for your project?
 Have they included dumpster placement and rental fees in the quote, if needed?
 What kinds of finishes on tile, cabinets, countertops, and hardware are they allowing for?
 How much time do they estimate the project will take to complete?